alandefreitas/moderncpp/README.md

 export CXX=/usr/local/bin/clang++
 ```

-If you want to use this compiler in a single project, run cmake with these options:
+If you want to use this compiler in a single project, run CMake with these options:

 ```bash
 -DCMAKE_C_COMPILER=/usr/local/bin/clang -DCMAKE_CXX_COMPILER=/usr/local/bin/clang++